Pyrdacor/Ambermoon/FileSpecs/Characters.md

 Monsters are grouped for fights.
 The file Monster_groups.amb contains all monster formations in the game.
 Each file consists of 18 uwords which represent the 18 tiles in combat where a monster can be placed starting at the upper-left and going line by line from left to right.

 Each uword can contain a monster index starting at 1 (0 = no monster).

+## NPCs

+NPCs have no equipment nor inventory items (no data for it).
+After the name there is an event section (same format as map events).

+NPC conversations are realized in the following way:

+- There is an event list usually starting with a Conversation event.
+- A conservation event just opens the conversation window without text.
+- The text is added by the PrintText event.

+There might be condition events which force jumps to different PrintText or Conversation events based on global variables and such things.